strikekat/davidhouchin.github.io/README.md

 To create a new page: `hugo new content/posts/new-post.md`
 To run a debug server: `hugo server -D`
-To create a published version in `public/`, just run `hugo`
+To create a published version, just run `hugo --destination ./docs`
-To target a specific folder: `hugo --destination ./publish/`
 **Note** - This does not clear out the folder first, so delete it if you want to remove renamed/old files.

 Here is an example static page header (In content/):